dalesnail/crow/README.md

 This should create a symlink where the file was originally located, keeping your configuration intact without having to make a copy in another folder.

 After this, simply `git init` your nest, and manage through github, gitlab, etc.

+---

+Regarding the pull feature here, it currently only pulls one file and makes a directory for that file.
+Thinking about it, that may not be ideal in some cases, so I am going to write a "pull all" feature into this as well, that will pull all files and directories that exist within the aliasfiles current directory.
+This should be fine with any number of files since stow will just symlink anything in the folder.